ZiilDraws/pkmn-village-roller/README.md

 Clock "Done", we do not use the optional options.

-Press your service account email.
-(This is the email you need for step 5, so make sure to copy it to somewhere for the time being)
+Press your service account email. (e.g. pkmn-village@pkmn-village-123456.iam.gserviceaccount.com.
+This is the email you need for step 5, so make sure to copy it to somewhere for the time being)

 Select "Keys"